-Cunningham pushes himself to be great for his daughter, who was born in 2018.
-She is by far the most essential part of the 19-year-old’s life as he’s set to become a top NBA draft pick and household name.
+The person who pushes him to be great?
+His daughter Riley, who was born in 2018.
+She is by far the most essential part of the 21-year-old's life as he's on his way to becoming an NBA star.

 He posts photos of her on social media, though he's never revealed who Riley's mother is.
 Riley reportedly lives in Texas, near where Cade grew up in Arlington.